 Tim is a member of the Regulatory and Financial Services team.
 He provides all aspects of regulatory and financial services advice, including in respect of Cayman Islands licensing, prudential and conduct of business requirements, reporting and information exchange obligations (including those deriving from FATCA and the Common Reporting Standard), and advice on duties of confidentiality, sanctions, anti-corruption and bribery, anti-money laundering and combating of terrorist finance.

 Tim joined Maples and Calder in 2015 having previously led the Cayman Islands regulatory practice of another offshore law firm.
 Prior to that, Tim was a senior associate in the Financial Institutions group of Freshfields Bruckhaus Deringer LLP's corporate department in London.
-Tim has been named as a rising star in IFLR1000.
+Tim has been ranked by Who's Who Legal and listed as a rising star in IFLR1000.

 University of Cambridge, St John's College, UK, MA (Hons), Modern and Medieval Languages, 1999

 College of Law, UK, Post Graduate Diploma in Law, 2000

 College of Law, UK, Legal Practitioners Course, 2001

 2003 – Admitted as a solicitor of the Supreme Court of England and Wales (not practising)

 2011 – Admitted as an attorney-at-law in the Cayman Islands